suhy-jang/enumerable-method-rspec/README.md

 # Ruby rspec implementation for enumerable method

-The solo project to test my understanding of the rspec in Ruby.
+The solo project to test my understanding of the [Rspec](https://en.wikipedia.org/wiki/RSpec) in Ruby.

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").